Unity Catalog best practices

 For more information on all privileges in Unity Catalog, see Manage privileges in Unity Catalog.

-Manage cluster configurations
+Manage compute configurations

 To ensure the integrity of access controls and enforce strong isolation guarantees, Unity Catalog imposes security requirements on compute resources.
 For this reason, Unity Catalog introduces the concept of a cluster’s access mode.
 Unity Catalog is secure by default; if a cluster is not configured with an appropriate access mode, the cluster can’t access data in Unity Catalog.
 See Compute requirements.